 Location: There are multiple access points to the walkway, but most people start from the Coastal Walkway.

-10. Visit, fish or paddleboard at Lake Rotomanu
+10. Visit, Fish or Paddleboard at Lake Rotomanu – FREE

 Location: Access is from Clemow Road or just off the Coastal Walkway near the Te Rewa Rewa Bridge.